Skip to contents

 | screening_fail_crit | Yes | TRUE |

 4. Transforming checkboxes: changing their values to No/Yes and changing their names to the names of its options.
-For checkboxes that have a branching logic, when the logic is missing their values will be set to missing

 Table: Checkbox variables advisable to be reviewed